* All-country index rises 0.3 percent

 A hint from the Bank of England of slightly faster future rate rises also helped the pound further.

 The MSCI All-Country World Index, which tracks stocks in 47 countries, was up 0.3 percent on the day.

 October was the index's worst month since May 2012 - a loss of 7.5 percent - as shares globally took a battering on a number of factors ranging from trade wars to concerns about the global economy and higher U.S. interest rates.

-European markets followed a strong start in Asia, with robust company earnings helping the pan-European STOXX 600 index hit a two-week high.
+European markets followed a strong start in Asia, with robust company earnings helping the pan-European STOXX 600 index touch a two-week high.

-Britain's FTSE 100 however fell 0.1 percent as the pound strengthened on a report Britain and the EU are close to a deal that would give financial services firms in the UK continued access to European markets once Brexit happens.
+Britain's FTSE 100 was flat, however, as the pound strengthened on a report Britain and the EU were advancing towards a deal that would give financial services firms in the UK continued access to European markets once Brexit happens.